tdsoftpl/ssg-modules-ssr-example/README.md

 # ssg-modules-ssr-example
-An example NextJS app integrating the SSG-Modules packages on SSR.
+An example NextJS app integrating the SSG-Modules packages using SSR.